 Growing with the Click and Grow Smart Garden 9

 Here’s where it gets interesting.
 The Click and Grow Smart Garden 9 isn’t for everything and the plant selection on the site is a bit misleading.
 Some plants like parsley, basil, mustard greens will flourish, whereas other plants, i.e. kale, tomatoes don’t do so well.
-It’s a bit hit and miss with the plant selection and at $3/plant it’s all a bit expensive for sub par quality.
+It’s a bit hit and miss with the plant selection.

 That said when it does it work, it works great.
-We’ve used the lick and Grow Smart Garden 9 to grow 9 of the same plant and withing a few weeks were able to have a salad of mustard greens that we mixed into out sore bought romaine.
+We’ve used the lick and Grow Smart Garden 9 to grow multiples of the same plant and within a few weeks were able to have a salad of mustard greens that we mixed into out sore bought romaine.

-The other issue I’ve noticed is that the growing medium will sometimes get moldy, though the company assured me this is normal.
-And the growing medium will sometimes dry out.
+Another issue I’ve noticed is that the growing medium will sometimes get moldy, though the company assured me this is normal.
+The growing medium will sometimes dry out.
 I’m not sure as to why this is the case but will have to investigate it further.
 The Click and Grow does have to be cleaned out every so often as it can get overgrown.
 I’ve also started adding in my own hydroponic fertilizer which has definitely helped in seeing better plant growth.